Gaggo00/NN-Project---Matformer/README.md

  - Linear layer

 ## How to run the code
-To run the code, I recommend downloading the notebook and the weights of all models.
-Place the weights in a folder named "weights."
-After that, simply press "Run All" to see the results.
+You can run the code simply by pressing the "Run All" button.